EricEzaM/godot-github-overview/README.md

 ## How it works

-- `build.sh` restores, builds and runs the .NET Core 3.1 application which uses [octokit.net](https://github.com/octokit/octokit.net) to download all Pull Requests and related files in the godot repository.
+- `build.sh` restores, builds and runs the .NET Core 3.1 application which uses the Github GraphQL API to download all Pull Requests and related information in the godot repository.
 The results are saved into a JSON file which is then copied to the directory of the static web page.
 - Github Pages is used to serve the web static content.
 - The website uses [Alpine.js](https://github.com/alpinejs/alpine) and